didacog/dr3dev-old/README.md

 	* Solved host port mapping issues
 	* Solved TLS certs available in all containers
 	* Added mariadb-clients package in godev containers
+	* Adjusted container name in compose and avoid expose ports to localhost host.
 	* Work in progres
 * 0.1.1
 	* Added TLS service with cfssl container to provide TLS certificates to the entire environment.